prototypefund/Digital_Bargeld-docs/api-mint.rst

     coin is not lost.
   :status 401 Unauthorized: The signature is invalid.
   :status 404 Not Found:
-    The denomination key or the reserve are not known to the mint.
+    The denomination key or the reserve are not known to the exchange.
 If the denomination key is unknown, this suggests a bug in the wallet as the wallet should have used current denomination keys from /keys.
-If the reserve is unknown, the wallet should not report a hard error yet, but instead simply wait for up to a day, as the wire transaction might simply not yet have completed and might be known to the mint in the near future.
+If the reserve is unknown, the wallet should not report a hard error yet, but instead simply wait for up to a day, as the wire transaction might simply not yet have completed and might be known to the exchange in the near future.
     In this case, the wallet should repeat the exact same request later again using exactly the same blinded coin.
   :status 402 Payment Required: